SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_IDP_Connectivity.md

 # Skyline IDP Connectivity

-This driver is part of DataMiner IDP.
+This connector is part of DataMiner IDP.
 It is used to manage DCF connections between elements.

 ## About